-Written and maintained by a former career firefighter, this blog includes posts on a wide range of topics, which may include the fire service, travel, or other unsolicited viewpoints.
+Written and maintained by a retired career firefighter, this blog includes posts on a wide range of topics, which may include the fire service, travel, or other unsolicited viewpoints.
 Opinions expressed, other than those attributed, are my own.
 Please feel free to share as needed with appropriate attribution.
-(Should something be considered offensive or just plain stupid, then it was most likely placed by a clever imposter.
+(However, should something be considered offensive or really, really stupid, then it was most likely placed by a clever imposter.
 That's my story, and I'm sticking to it.)

 Many years ago there was a story in my home town paper about a neighborhood Halloween celebration that a few families tried to arrange that drew fire from others as for -- lack of any sensible definition -- "politically incorrect".
 The celebration involved the ceremonial burning of a fabricated witch in effigy as part of the Halloween program.
 There were concerns of "Satanism", devil worship and all manners of religious paranoia that pressured the city to not grant permits for the event and essentially killing the idea.

 The story stimulated a twinge of nostalgia concerning my